Datseris/Datseris.github.io/_pages/about.md

 My scientific interests are summarized in [Research Interests](/research).
 Partly as my job, but also on my free time, I do software development, my main goal being high quality scientific software.
 You can check me out on GitHub, or see [Software](/software) for the things I have developed so far.

-My hobbies are playing the drums, bouldering, painting, and any sorts of games (board, video, billiards), Checkout [Music](/music) to have a look at some live music of mine.
+My hobbies are [playing the drums](/music), bouldering, [painting](https://www.facebook.com/DatsasSPA/), and playing videogames, boardgames, billiards.